-Lesbian Organization Rijeka LORI was founded on 19 October 2000.
-The aims of the organization are to inform and sensitize the public to accept sexual and gender minorities (LGBTIQ1), to eradicate prejudice and homo/bi/transphobia, to eliminate discrimination based on sexual orientation, gender/sex identity and/or gender expression, and to achieve full equality under the law.
+Lesbian Organisation Rijeka LORI was founded on 19 October 2000.
+The aims of the organisation are to inform and sensitize the public to accept sexual and gender minorities (LGBTIQ1), to eradicate prejudice and homo/bi/transphobia, to eliminate discrimination based on sexual orientation, gender/sex identity and/or gender expression, and to achieve full equality under the law.

 Our activities are focused on:

 - informing, supporting and empowering the LGBTIQ community;

 - promoting and protecting LGBTIQ rights and increasing the visibility of LGBTIQ persons;